 Can a list of targets be used for a HSC search?

-Answer: Yes - A list of targets can be searched using the "File Upload Form" button, which is located near the top right of either the HSC Summary or Detailed Search forms.
+Answer: Yes - A list of targets can be searched using the "File Upload Form" link, which is located near the top right of either the HSC Summary or Detailed Search forms.
 The "Local File Name" box (or "Browse" pull-down menu) allows you to provide the name of a file listing the targets you would like to include in the search.
 A number of different format options for the input file are allowed, as defined in the target field definition portion of the form.

 NOTE: Unless otherwise noted, the graphics in this section are taken from version 1.